 - Data Subject Request

-Periscope Data’s security team has determined that our current security controls and certifications including SOC2, HIPAA and Privacy Shield compliance, allow us to adhere to the GDPR’s requirements.
+Periscope Data’s security team had determined that our current security controls and certifications including SOC 2 Type II, HIPAA-HITECH and Privacy Shield compliance, allow us to adhere to the GDPR’s requirements.
 This analysis also includes supporting our customers in meeting their GDPR obligations in working with our legal partners in the United States and European Union.

 To determine our readiness for GDPR, Periscope Data partnered with a third party expert — TrustArc.
-We are in the process of consultation and a copy of the letter of engagement with TrustArc can be made available upon request.
+The letter of engagement with TrustArc can be made available upon request.
 It’s worth noting that, for GDPR, there is no official certification or mechanism to demonstrate compliance.
-However, in alignment with Periscope Data’s practices, we firmly believe in transparency and wanted to provide additional insight into what we are doing to meet GDPR obligations.
+However, in alignment with Periscope Data’s practices, we firmly believe in transparency and wanted to provide additional insight into what we are doing to meet ongoing GDPR obligations.

 - Periscope Data employs a continuous security testing strategy to aid in the proactive identification of software vulnerabilities.